uschpc/reframe-tests/USAGE.md

 reframe -c tests -n "Julia|Python" -r
 ```

+Test names are defined in the test files as the class name.

 ### Tagged tests

 To run a set of tests with a specific tag, use the `-t` option and specify the tag name.
 For example: